devforever7/disney-next-react-app/README.md

 ### Next.js Framework

 - Server-side rendering for optimal performance and SEO
-- Automatic static optimization where applicable
+- Static optimization and pregeneration where applicable
 - Built-in image optimization with next/image
 - API routes and server actions for backend functionality
 - Efficient page routing and dynamic paths